cryptpad/cryptpad/docs/ARCHITECTURE.md

 So you want to write a realtime collaborative application?

-This guide will focus on applications which require **multiple clients** to **collaboratively construct a single authoratative document**.
+This guide will focus on applications which require **multiple clients** to **collaboratively construct a single authoritative document**.

 [XWiki-Labs](https://labs.xwiki.com/) has published an open source suite (called [CryptPad](https://github.com/cryptpad/cryptpad)) of collaborative editors  which employ end to end encryption.
 This guide will refer to the techniques used in the prototypes developed therein.